 COMING SOON!
 New episode coming later today or early tomorrow, as I patiently wait for Xtranormal to render the piece into HD.

-Check ’em out, please add your comments, and I highly recommend RSSing the feeds of both of those blogs, two of my favorites in the freelanceosphere.
+Check it out, please add your comments, and I highly recommend RSSing to Lori’s blog, one of my favorites in the freelanceosphere.